notadeejay/rbc-training/data/Week 3 Day 2/02__CSS Animations__Reading.md

 ### Keyframes
 - controls the intermediate steps in a CSS animation sequence by defining styles for keyframes (or waypoints) along the animation sequence.
+- To use Keyframes, create an `@keyframes` rule with a name that is then used by the `animation-name` property to match an animation to its key frame declaration.
+- If a keyframe rule doesn't specify the start or end states of the animation (that is, 0%/from and 100%/to, browsers will use the element's existing styles for the start/end states.
+This can be used to animate an element from its initial state and back.

 Examples